patreshubham94/CalculatorExercise/subtraction.md

   Given: We need to subtract 2 digits.

-  When: Both the digits are negative.
+  When:Both the digits are negative.

   Then: Add two digits and put minus sign infront of result.